sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/markdown/Footnotes.md

 - Footnote numbers have been formatted specially - `[^1698]` etc.
 - Footnote definitions can be of two styles.
 Indenting is important in the second style, which can accommodate multiple paragraphs. ([MD Guide](https://www.markdownguide.org/extended-syntax/#footnotes).)
 - We _may_ choose to break paragraphs, but not sentences, so as to define footnotes near their place of use.
 It is ok to place footnotes at the nearest logical place - example at the end of the paragraph or list.
+- Footnote defintion should be preceded by an empty line.

 Testing formatting: Use https://stackedit.io/app#